bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/StoreCapacity_1$iZi7fOT5d8x0ECyuS0B0/Documentation.md

-Indicate the store capacity defined by bytes that can be handled by the Appliance.
+Indicates the store capacity defined by bytes that can be handled by the appliance.